serverless/blog/posts/2017-12-06-ci-cd-workflow-serverless-apps-with-circleci.md

 Ran all test suites.
 ```

-The code coverage looks like this on the terminal:
+The code coverage looks like this in the terminal:

 ```bash
 --------------------|----------|----------|----------|----------|----------------|